MacintoshGarden/Website/Documentation/Themes.md

 This theme is in still in the early stages, but will present a basic yet functional experience for hunting applications and games.

 ## Modern [HTML 5]
 Bells, whistles and the kitchen sink...
-World 2022 and beyond generic web experience of eye candy and bloat.
+The generic bloat of our time.

 ## Text [HTML 2.0] [default for text-based browsers]
-There are no graphical elements, everything is presented in glorious black text on a white background.
+There are no graphical elements, everything is presented in glorious text.